Effective Masses and Spring-Rates and a Lever-Ratio or Gear-Ratio

 Parallel Axis Theorem

-The Concept of Rotation-of Gyration.
+The Concept of Radius-of Gyration.

 When the mass of the Point-Mass is equal to the actual Mass of the Solid-Body, we can calculate the radius at which to position the Point-Mass such that its Mass Moment of Inertia is equal to that of the solid body, about the same axis of rotation.